When is the best time to visit Japan?

 Winter temperatures drop to an average of 5°C across central Japan and fall below zero in the mountains and the far north.
 Yet it’s not all bad news: although undeniably cold, it’s mostly dry, and clear skies and sunshine are common.
 So if you’re wrapped up, the weather shouldn’t hold you back.

 Heavy snowfall rules out outdoor activities, such as hiking and cycling, but it’s what makes Japan a world-class, rather underrated, skiing destination.
-Also, fewer visitors to Japan in winter means transport and accommodation prices are slashed – making this the best time to travel to Japan for travellers on a budget.
+Also, fewer visitors to Japan in winter means transport and accommodation prices are slashed – making this the best time to travel to Japan for travelers on a budget.

 Visiting Japan in December – February